-The majority of our sales in 2018 were denominated in U.S. dollars, Renminbi and Japanese yen, with the remainder in other currencies such as Euros, Brazilian real, Canadian dollars, Australian dollars and British pounds.
-The majority of our costs and expenses in 2018 were denominated in Renminbi, primarily related to purchases of solar cells and wafers and silicon and other raw materials, toll manufacturing fees, labor costs and local overhead expenses within the PRC.
+The majority of our sales in 2019 were denominated in U.S. dollars, Japanese yen and Euros, with the remainder in other currencies such as Renminbi, Australian dollars, Brazilian reals and South African rand.
+The majority of our costs and expenses in 2019 were denominated in Renminbi, primarily related to purchases of solar cells and wafers and silicon and other raw materials, toll manufacturing fees, labor costs and local overhead expenses within the PRC.
 From time to time, we enter into loan arrangements with commercial banks that are denominated primarily in Renminbi, U.S. dollars and Japanese yen.
 The majority of our cash and cash equivalents and restricted cash is denominated in Renminbi.
 See "Item 3.
-Key Information-D. Risk Factors -Risks Related to Our Company and Our Industry-Fluctuations in exchange rates could adversely affect our business, including our financial condition and results of operations."
+Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-Fluctuations in exchange rates could adversely affect our business, including our financial condition and results of operations."